A non-stop 293 mile expedition race along the Kunglesden Trail.

 The total cost for The Montane Arctic Spine is £3000.

-To secure your place, you can either pay in full when you enter or pay a deposit of £1000.
-The remaining fee can be split over two payments. £1000 will be due 140 days before race start and the final £1000 will be due 100 days before race start.
+To secure your place, you can either pay in full when you enter or pay a deposit of £750.
+The remaining fee can be split over three payments. £750 will be due 270 days before race start, the second installment will be £750 due 180 days before the race and the final £750 will be due 90 days before race start.
 See below for the payment schedule.

 Payments can be made online via your debit or credit card.